|Business Rating:||4.7 / 5|

 See related: How do business credit cards work?

-This is one of the highest flat rewards rates you’ll find on a business rewards card considering most cards offer just 1.5% back on all purchases or 1% back on general purchases and 2% to 5% back in specific spending categories, like dining or travel.
+This is one of the highest flat rewards rates you’ll find on a business rewards card, with most offering just 1.5% back on all purchases or 1% back on general purchases and 2% to 5% back in specific spending categories, like dining or travel.

-This makes the Spark Cash Plus a solid choice both for small-business owners who want to keep things simple with cash back on all their eligible spending and for those who want to fill a gap in their rewards strategy with boosted cash back on spending outside their other cards’ bonus categories.
+This makes the Spark Cash Plus a solid choice both for small-business owners who want to keep things simple by earning cash back on all their eligible spending and for those who want to fill a gap in their rewards strategy by earning boosted cash back on spending outside their other cards’ bonus categories.

 Depending on your spending, the Spark Cash Plus card’s 2% flat rate could even make it more valuable than some no annual fee business cards.
 For example, compare the card with the Capital One Spark Cash Select – $500 Cash Bonus – which earns just 1.5% cash back but charges no annual fee – and you’ll find that the extra half-percent of cash back on the Spark Cash Plus more than makes up for its annual fee given a $48,000 estimated annual spend.